AlexSafatli/AlexSafatli.github.io/about.md

 I am a software engineer who graduated with a M.S.E. in CS and started studies for a PhD in Computer Science at Dalhousie University.

-I enjoy teaching, automating things, and building systems from scratch.
+I enjoy teaching.
+And I absolutely adore automating things and building systems from scratch.
 I regularly code and participate in [a number of projects]({{site.baseurl}}/projects), both small and large.

 Previously, I have...